HL7/fhir-specialty-rx/input/pages/request-queries.md

 </table>
 ### Recommended searches

-In addition to the required searches above, this guide recommends that implementers also support DocumentReference searches and retrieval, to enable those participating in the fulfillment of specialty medication prescriptions to access patient information recorded in patient documents.
+In addition to the required searches above, implementers SHOULD support DocumentReference searches and retrieval, to enable those participating in the fulfillment of specialty medication prescriptions to access patient information recorded in patient documents.

 <table class="grid">
 <thead>